Individual therapy provides a safe space to work through difficult emotions that can interfere with your daily life.

 See my resources for addiction.

 Anxiety is a normal reaction to stress.
-It’s when feels like a constant cycle of anxious thoughts that it can become a problem.
+When it feels like a constant cycle of overwhelming thoughts, it becomes problematic.
 You may miss a lot of life that’s in front of you by constantly thinking “what if?” and being preoccupied about something outside your control.
-Different aspects of life, such as performance at work or school and interactions in social relationships can be negatively impacted as a result.
+Different aspects of life, such as performance at work or school, and interactions in social relationships can be negatively impacted as a result.
 In therapy, we will identify the root of your anxiety and use tools that teach you how to challenge and reconstruct anxious thought patterns.

 If you’ve experienced a difficult or traumatic event, you may feel like you’re always on high-alert, unsafe, or preoccupied with thoughts associated with the trauma.
 You may also be triggered by sights, sounds, smells, or even feelings, regardless of how long ago the event occurred.
 These triggers can bring back painful memories and cause intense emotional and physical reactions.
 Facing these memories can be very difficult.
 I will provide a space to safely explore and alleviate the burden of symptoms associated with trauma so that you may feel like you can finally move forward and experience a healthier way of living.

 Over time, a person experiences a number of life changes.
 Some of these changes, such as marriage, births, and new jobs, are generally positive.
 Others, such as divorce, starting college, or loss, may cause a significant amount of stress.
 Whether positive or negative, adjusting to life transitions can be difficult.
 Together, we will work to find ways for you to cope with these changes so that you feel more confident and better prepared for what comes next in life.